-If you’re already a member of Jack’s Flight Club you will understand that the prices you can pay for flights vary a lot!
-Most of you will have heard from people who have their own 'tips' on the best time to book flights; your super-organised friend will tell you booking as early as possible can save you a fortune.
-Another, less prepared pal, will always tell you to book as late as humanly possible.
+The rumors are true: finding the cheapest time to fly is no easy task.
+Most of you will have heard from people who have their own 'tips' on the best time to book flights; your super-organized friend will tell you booking early can save you a fortune.
+Another, less prepared pal will tell you to book as late as humanly possible.

 Is there a best time to book flights?